Conservatorship - Background Information

 Why would I file for a conservatorship?

-What powers does a conservator have?
+What authority does a conservator have?

 Who can be a conservator?